Lightning-AI/pytorch-lightning/docs/source-app/index.rst

    <div class="row">
       <div class='col-md-5' style="padding-top: 18px">
          <p>
-            Build modular, self-contained Lightning components that can do anything from train models, and deploy models to run web user interfaces.
-A Lightning component manages its own infrastructure, cloud costs, networking and more.
-Connect components to form a full stack AI app that we call a <i>Lightning App</i>.
+         Build modular, self-contained components that can train and deploy models, host a web UI or run arbitrary code on the cloud.
+         A Lightning Component manages its own infrastructure, cloud costs, networking and more, so you can focus on application logic and not engineering.

+         <br><br>
+         Combine your components and prebuilt ones from <a href="https://lightning.ai/components" target="_blank">our gallery </a> to create full-stack AI apps, ⚡ <i>Lightning fast</i>.
          </p>
-         <p>Image [] -> [] -> []</p>
       </div>
       <div class='col-md-7'>